By The Numbers: Are Canadians Prepared For Death?

 Let’s face it: Death is an uncomfortable topic.
 No one wants to think about dying and leaving their loved ones behind.
 And for 8% of Canadians, that’s the main reason they haven’t made a Will.

 Why is death and dying so hard for us to talk about when it’s one of the only things every single human being has in common?
 For many of us, estate planning never found its way into the dinner-table conversation.
-In fact, only 30% of Canadians said that their parents discussed estate planning with them at all.
-This number is even lower for children whose parents are divorced or separated.
-Maybe that explains why only 16% of Canadians share their final wishes with their own families.
+More often than not, parents don't discuss their estate planning with their children.

 Will creation and the topic of death is triggering for some people.
 It tends to drum up certain fears: